seek-oss/vocab/README.md

 ## ICU Message format

-Translation messages can sometimes contain dynamic values, such a date/time, link or username.
+Translation messages can sometimes contain dynamic values, such as dates/times, links or usernames.
 These values can often exist somewhere in the middle of a message and change location based on translation.

 To support this Vocab uses [Format.js's intl-messageformat] allowing you to use [ICU Message syntax](https://formatjs.io/docs/core-concepts/icu-syntax/) in your messages.